- Acupuncturists

 We would like to draw your attention to the fact that the NAW (name, address, city) details of the KVK must match the NAW details on your NVA practice information form.
 These details must also be the same on your invoices.
 You need to mention the KVK number on your stationary, invoices, website etc. as well.

-4. Report at the Inspectie Gezondheidszorg en Jeugd (IGJ) via CIBG
+4. Report at the Inspection Health and Youth (IGJ) via CIBG

-After registration at KVK each new healthcare provider is obliged to report at IGJ.
-In this way IGJ controls whether you are aware of and meet the rules and regulations in health care.
-After approval CIBG will send you proof of registration at the Landelijk Register Zorgaanbieders (LRZa).
-You need this proof to obtain an AGB-code
+After registration at KVK, every new healthcare provider is required to report to IGJ.
+This way, IGJ verifies whether you are aware of and comply with the rules and regulations in healthcare.
+After approval, CIBG will send you a registration certificate from the National Register of Care Providers (LRZa).
+You will need this certificate to obtain an AGB code.

 5. Applying for AGB codes from Vektis